solita/solita.github.com/_posts/2021-12-22-can-you-keep-a-secret.md

 title: Can you keep a secret?
 author: denzilferreira, eetupajuoja, spheroid-

-excerpt:
+excerpt: >
-> Building a mobile application that keeps secrets (API, tokens, certificates, server URLs) safe is hard.
-In this post, we share a strategy to create an app that is OWASP compliant and prevents deobfuscation and binary deconstruction exploits to flood our backend.
+  Building a mobile application that keeps secrets (API, tokens, certificates, server URLs) safe is hard.
+In this post, we share a strategy to create an app that uses Themis as a safeguard against deobfuscation and binary deconstruction exploits to flood our backend.

 tags: